-Healthfirst's commitment to compliance includes ensuring that our First Tier, Downstream and Related Entities (FDRs) are in compliance with applicable state and federal regulations.
-Healthfirst contracts with FDRs to provide administrative or healthcare services to our enrollees; we are ultimately responsible for fulfilling the terms and conditions with our contract with the Center for Medicare & Medicaid services (CMS) and meeting the Medicare and Medicaid program requirements.
+Healthfirst’s commitment to compliance includes ensuring that our First Tier, Downstream and Related Entities (FDRs) are in compliance with applicable state and federal regulations.
+Healthfirst contracts with FDRs to provide administrative or healthcare services to our enrollees; we are ultimately responsible for fulfilling the terms and conditions of our contract with the Center for Medicare & Medicaid services (CMS) and meeting the Medicare and Medicaid program requirements.
 Therefore, Healthfirst has developed a process to validate that each contracted FDR and Affiliate has met the requirements.
-Each FDR and Affiliate must complete the Attestation below to confirm compliance with the Healthfirst FDR compliance requirements.
+Each FDR and Affiliate must complete the Attestation below, to confirm compliance with the Healthfirst FDR compliance requirements.

 What is an "FDR" or "Affiliate"?

 An FDR is a First Tier, Downstream or Related Entity.
 An FDR provides administrative or health care services relating to Healthfirst Medicare contracts.
 Healthfirst’s FDRs include hospitals, providers, ancillaries, and some vendors.

 First Tier Entity: any party that enters into a written arrangement, acceptable to CMS, with an MAO or Part D plan sponsor or applicant to provide administrative services or health care services to a Medicare eligible individual under the MA program or Part D program.

 Downstream Entity: any party that enters into a written arrangement, acceptable to CMS, with persons or entities involved with the MA benefit or Part D benefit, below the level of the arrangement between an MAO or applicant or a Part D plan sponsor or applicant and a first tier entity.
 These written arrangements continue down to the level of the ultimate provider of both health and administrative services.